tharejarehan0-a11y/Jarvis_cmd/README.md

 if you want to exit the loop then just say exit

 # How to run
-1. take the jarvis.py file and save
+1. go to the build folder
-2. install python and the required modules in the code on the topmost with the import keyword
+2. In the build folder go to the jarvis.exe file
-3. then in the cmd change the directory to which the file is in
+3. Click on view raw link and download the file
-4. then run python jarvis.py
+4. Double click on the file to run it